KhronosGroup/VulkanTools-ForSC/BUILD.md

 To do this, simply create and build the release versions of each target:
 ```
-cd VulkanTools  # cd to the root of the Vulkan git repository
+cd VulkanTools-ForSC  # cd to the root of the Vulkan git repository
 mkdir build
 cd build
 cmake -G "Visual Studio 14 Win64" ..